flapjack/flapjack.io/DEVELOPING.md

 rake features
 ```

-NB, if the cucumber tests fail with a [spurious lexing error](https://github.com/cucumber/gherkin/issues/182) on line 2 of events.feature, then try this:
+NB, if the cucumber tests fail with a [spurious lexing error](https://github.com/cucumber/gherkin/issues/182) then try this:

 ```bash
 cucumber -f fuubar features